Canceled Ford Plant Adds To Mexico's Economic Frustrations

 In Mexico, Why Gas Prices Are Up And The Peso Is Down

 The scrapped project adds to a rough start to 2017 for Mexicans.
 Gas prices in the country spiked by as much as 20 percent in some parts of the country on Jan.
 1, when the government lifted long-imposed subsidies.
-The peso dropped by more a full percentage point on the Ford news, and there are fears that inflation is going to rise above 4 percent this year.
+The peso dropped nearly a full percentage point on the Ford news, and there are fears that inflation is going to rise above 4 percent this year.

 Protests have broken out every day since the gas prices spiked, with demonstrators blocking major highways and thoroughfares in states throughout the country.